Every Startup Needs a Designated Hater

 – The proposal post where someone turns a marriage into a sales lesson

-Why smart people ship dumb things
+Smart people ship dumb things out of fear.

 The boss talks and everyone feels compelled to agree.
 Silence feels like the best option.
 And that’s how dumb ideas survive.